Welcome to the matrix transpose calculator, where you'll have the opportunity to learn all about transposing matrices.

 - vectors and vector spaces;

-- 3-dimensional geometry (e.g., the dot product and the cross product);
+- 3-dimensional geometry (e.g., what we do in the dot product and the cross product calculator);

 - eigenvalues and eigenvectors; and

 - graph theory and discrete mathematics.

 To understand matrices better, mathematicians define several operations.
 For example, we can add the arrays together.
-Heck, we can even multiply them, although this can get a little tricky.
+We can even multiply them, although this can get a little tricky.
 And when you want to find the inverse of a matrix via the so-called adjoint matrix, you need to know how to transpose a matrix (the cofactor matrix in this case), which brings us to why we're here right now.